How to Choose a Mortgage Lender in New York: Ultimate Guide

 NYC Buildings and Lenders

-In NYC, lenders are going to look at the the types of buildings you’re considering.
+In NYC, lenders will look at the types of buildings you're considering.

 You want to focus on buildings that banks see as stable investments.

 Banks will be looking at the reserves of a building.
-In general, a bank doesn't want to see that more than 15% of the units are rented.
+Generally, a bank doesn't want to see that more than 15% of the units are rented.

 This is because renters are seen as causing more wear and tear on a building, decreasing its value.